Juli2017/SanMateoCountyEmployment/README.md

 It looks as though there is a bias towards male employees in the middle age groups for the PSTS industry.

-# How has the age and gender distribution changed over time for PSTS in San Mateo County?
+# Change in age and gender distribution for PSTS in San Mateo County